ay-ay-vasilev/SDL2Game/README.md

 - Set proper surface sizes (unarmed bug)
 - Fix animations (attack animation morphs into idle for a frame)
 - JSON files for AI
+- Stop loading JSON files after inits (create a data structure for holding all weapons and armor data)
 - Add map json
 - Fix Tile-Collider logic
 - Clean up in constants and settings.json.